On this page

 Why open source matters here

-The repo shows the moving parts directly:
+The repository exposes the moving parts directly:

 • the Python MCP server